isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 <br>

 ### I need help with the registration process.
-* If you are not sure how to complete the application form, you may wish to consult the [LicenceOne User Guide](https://licence1.business.gov.sg/web/frontier/help/apply-for-new-licence).
+* If you are not sure how to complete the application form, you may wish to consult the [LicenceOne User Guide](https://licence1.business.gov.sg/web/frontier/help/apply-for-new-licence) or our [FAQs](https://va.ecitizen.gov.sg/cfp/customerpages/mlaw/explorefaq.aspx).
 * If you need assistance in completing your application form, you may also wish to contact the [LicenceOne Helpdesk](https://licence1.business.gov.sg/web/frontier/contact-us).
 <br>
 <table>